IMCIVREE has a well-established safety and tolerability profile1,2

 Fatigue5

-*43 patients were treated with at least 1 dose of IMCIVREE; 1 patient initially randomized to placebo withdrew from the study prior to receiving IMCIVREE and is not included.
+Forty three patients were treated with at least 1 dose of IMCIVREE; 1 patient initially randomized to placebo withdrew from the study prior to receiving IMCIVREE and is not included.1

-Includes injection site erythema, pruritus, induration, pain, bruising, edema, reaction, hemorrhage, irritation, and mass.
+** Includes injection site erythema, pruritus, induration, pain, bruising, edema, reaction, hemorrhage, irritation, mass.1

-• Reported incidences of nausea and vomiting primarily occurred within the first month of treatment, then sharply declined after 4 weeks2
+• Reported incidences of nausea and vomiting primarily occurred within the first month of treatment, then sharply declined after 4 weeks5

-• Nearly all nausea or vomiting events were mild and none were serious2
+• Nearly all nausea or vomiting events were mild, none were serious, and all typically resolved within a few days5,6

 • Nausea and vomiting should be managed by dose titration and standard care1